 How to use InnerSource Insight for NPM

-InnerSource Insight for npm adopts ecosystem manifest files to identify InnerSource and other dependecy types.
-Check out the NPM Application Analysis documentation to learn more about supported npm manifests.
-InnerSource insight for npm works with following IQ scanners and plugins.
+InnerSource Insight for npm adopts ecosystem manifest files to identify InnerSource and other dependency types.
+Check out the npm Application Analysis documentation to learn more about supported npm manifests.
+InnerSource Insight for npm works with following IQ scanners and plugins.

 - CLI (v 122+)